hyperledger-archives/indy-sdk/docs/how-tos/trouble-shooting.md

 If one of the following possible errors happened to you, try to apply the solutions listed below.

-Note that the errors presented here are language agnostic and as a matter of illustration, the example is given in python, but the same logic can be applied for the other wrapper's languages.
+Note that the errors presented here are language agnostic and as a matter of illustration, the example is given in python, but similar logic can be applied for the other languages.

 1. Error `PoolLedgerConfigAlreadyExistsError`.